-Driven by society’s need to tackle climate change, renewable energy generation continues to grow, with wind power now providing 14% of Europe’s generation.
+Driven by society’s need to tackle climate change, renewable energy generation continues to grow.
+Wind power alone is now providing 15% of Europe’s generation.
 The energy industry is approaching a tipping point, and today, wind and solar are often the cheapest forms of new generation.
 The whole energy system is changing, and wind power is one of the most important energy sources for driving decarbonisation.

-We want to make fossil free living possible within one generation.
+Vattenfall’s purpose is clear.
+We want to make fossil-free living possible within one generation.
 Expanding and integrating new renewable generation capacity is a core part of that mission.
 Today, 35% of Vattenfall‘s generation capacity comes from renewable sources, and wind power is a growing pillar of our strategy.
 We are aiming for a strong portfolio of onshore and offshore wind in combination with solar and battery technology – to continue to play a strong role in the European energy transition.

 We are a market leader in both onshore and offshore wind, with around 50 wind farms in operation across five countries.
-Vattenfall is well underway with its growth plan given the successful tenders awarded for Hollandse Kust South 1/2, Danish Kriegers Flak (602 MW) and Vesterhav South/North as well as successful project developments in onshore such as Blakliden/Fäbodberget.
-In total 1500 MW of capacity is currently under construction.
+Vattenfall is well underway with its growth plan given the successful tenders awarded for Hollandse Kust South 1-4, Danish Kriegers Flak (602 MW) and Vesterhav South/North as well as successful project developments in onshore, such as Blakliden/Fäbodberget.
+As of early 2020, Vattenfall has almost 1,300 MW of wind capacity under construction.